musaadamu/musaadamu/README.md

 * 🌍  I'm based in Potiskum, Yobe State Nigeria
 * ✉️  You can contact me at [msmajemusa4@gmail.com](mailto:msmajemusa4@gmail.com)
-* 🧠  I'm learning I am currently learning and consolidating my skills at Arewa Data Science Academy.
+* 🧠  I'm learning and consolidating my skills at Arewa Data Science Academy.
 I am hoping to fully buttress my skills and make contributions to the field of AI.
 I am working hard to lay a solid foundation for my next academic pursuit (Phd)
 * 🤝  I'm open to collaborating on tech skills in MERN, Python, and Data Analysis
 * ⚡  Looking up for a smooth and collaborative learning atmosphere at ArewaDataScience for knowledge growth and development